 7. Install fixings

-Fixings can now be installed.
-Traditionally, small pieces of scrap lead are rolled up and fitted into the chase between the lead and brickwork, by driving them in with a hammer.
+You can now install the fixings.
+Traditionally, you can roll up small pieces of scrap lead and fit them into the chase between the lead and brickwork by driving them in with a hammer.
 These pieces of scrap metal should be situated at roughly 450mm intervals across the length of the flashing.
+Alternatively, use hall clips to provide extra security and stability.
+Although they cost more than scrap metal, they are machine-made and are reliably durable.
+They are also quicker and easier to fit.

 8. Use lead dressing tools

-Now, with the lead tools, ensure the lead flashing fits tightly and is dressed into all crevices, corners and into the brickwork.
+Now, with the lead tools, fit the lead flashing tightly and dress it into all crevices and corners, and into the brickwork.
 Once this has been done, fold the ledge straps back up and over the edge of the flashing, tapping it down onto the flashing so it acts like a clip.

-If your lead flashing is being installed onto a surface that has an edge, for example, above a porch, or an extension that doesn’t run the full width of the house, the flashing should extend over the edge.
+Lead flashing should extend over surfaces that have an edge.
+For example, above a porch, or an extension that doesn’t run the full width of the house.
 Cut the angle of the end of the roof into the lead, and then beat the remaining lead over the edge of the surface, folding it around and down with lead dressing tools.

-If working on a roof with profiled tiles, lead dressing tools will need to be used to fit the lead flashing up and down across the valleys and troughs of the tiles.
-Alternatively, the base of a hammer can be used to do this.
+If working on a roof with profiled tiles, you will need to use lead dressing tools to fit the lead flashing up and down across the valleys and troughs of the tiles.
+Alternatively, you can use the base of a hammer to do this.

 9. Secure the chase

-Now the chase needs to be secured – this can either be done with traditional mortar or a lead chase sealing product.
+Now you need to secure the chase – do this with either traditional mortar or a lead chase sealing product.

 Before adding the mortar or sealing product, use a wedge to push the lead flashing down within the chase.
 This will help provide a key to allow the mortar to bond and help it stay in place for longer.

-The next step is pointing – it is important to ensure the mortar or sealant is pushed all the way back into the chase to ensure it remains tight and waterproof.
-One of the most common issues with flashing is that the mortar isn’t pushed back all the way, resulting in leaking and loose flashing.
-Once the mortar has been applied, wipe off any excess mortar sitting on the face of the flashing with a cloth.
+The next step is pointing.
+Make sure you push the mortar or sealant all the way back into the chase so that it remains tight and waterproof.
+A very common issue is that if you don’t push the mortar back all the way, you could end up with leaking and loose flashing.
+Once you’ve applied the mortar, wipe off any excess mortar sitting on the face of the flashing with a cloth.

 10. Apply patination oil